-We can help wardens and parish councillors in carrying out their responsibilities.
+We can help parish councillors and wardens in carrying out their responsibilities.
 We provide an advisory service in legal, ministry staff remuneration, risk management, finance and accounting, insurance and property/building matters.
 Please call us on (02) 9265 1555 for assistance.